Rowan College at Burlington County-Temple Transfer Information

 The Guaranteed Admissions agreement between Temple and Rowan College at Burlington County conditionally admits students to Temple at the same time they are admitted to a community college, and provide the opportunity for merit scholarships to Temple for eligible students.
 Interested students must enroll in the Dual Admissions program before attaining 30 credits, including credits from any colleges previously attended.
 Students are then admitted to Temple upon attaining their associate's degrees at the community college.
 Click here for more details about Guaranteed Admissions with Burlington County College.

 GenEd-to-GenEd and Core-to-Core Transfer agreements accept -- upon Temple evaluation and approval -- the general education requirements of approved associate degrees in lieu of most of Temple's Core or GenEd requirements.
 Students entering Temple with an approved Associate degree are identified upon admission to or enrollment in the University and their fulfillment of the General Education by a GenEd Transfer Agreement is noted on pertinent student records.

-The following Burlington County College associate degrees are approved:
+The following Rowan College at Burlington County associate degrees are approved: